Unlock a world of possibilities! Login now and discover the exclusive benefits awaiting you.

 If you have issues while using these apps, support is provided on a best-efforts basis by contributors to the repositories on GitHub.

-The Operations Monitor loads service logs to populate charts covering performance history of hardware utilization, active users, app sessions, results of reload tasks, and errors and warnings.
+The Operations Monitor loads service logs to populate charts covering the performance history of hardware utilization, active users, app sessions, results of reload tasks, and errors and warnings.
 It also tracks changes made in the QMC that affect the Operations Monitor.

 The License Monitor loads service logs to populate charts and tables covering token allocation, usage of login and user passes, and errors and warnings.

-Both apps come pre-installed with Qlik Sense.
+All three apps come pre-installed with Qlik Sense.

-If a direct download is required: Sense License Monitor | Sense Operations Monitor.
+If a direct download is required: Sense License Monitor | Sense Operations Monitor | Content Monitor (download page).
 Note that Support can only be provided for Apps pre-installed with your latest version of Qlik Sense Enterprise on Windows.

 The App Metadata Analyzer app provides a dashboard to analyze Qlik Sense application metadata across your Qlik Sense Enterprise deployment.
 It gives you a holistic view of all your Qlik Sense apps, including granular level detail of an app's data model and its resource utilization.